dpkwhan/handocs/docs/index.md

-# Docs
+# David's Blog

-This is a static documentation site.
+This is a blog site maintained by David Han.

 [Github Pages](https://dpkwhan.github.io/handocs/)